Brian Lord (cyber security expert): Career

-Lord then worked for GCHQ for 21 years before leaving as deputy director for intelligence and cyber operations.
+Lord worked for GCHQ for 21 years before leaving as deputy director for intelligence and cyber operations.
 He was awarded the OBE in the 2005 New Year Honours.
-In September 2013, he joined PGI Protection Group International, a consultancy specialising in cyber security and risk consulting, where he is managing director, cyber.
+In September 2013, he joined PGI Protection Group International, a consultancy specialising in cyber security and risk consulting, where he held the role of managing director, cyber and he is now CEO.
 He has been described by The Telegraph as a "leading thinker in the sector of cyber warfare".

 In October 2017, Lord was cleared of a charge of sexual assault at Gloucester Crown Court after prosecutors did not present any evidence, but did plead guilty to common assault after placing his hand on a woman's knee for 2 – 3 minutes at a party in 2016.
 He is believed to be the first person in British legal history to be charged with common assault with the particulars being "Assault by touching [the defendant] on her knee."
 According to his lawyer, three judges had questioned whether it was in the public interest to continue with the case in view of its "minor nature".